atweiden/crane/README.md

 Pass an empty list as `@path` to operate on the root of the container.

-- if value assignment (`=`) to `$container` fails, raise error and propogate the original error message
-  - value assignment will fail when assigning a List to a `$container` of type Hash and vice versa

 ```perl6
 my $a = (1, 2, 3);
 my $b = Crane.set($a, :path(), :value<foo>);